lixing123/learngit/readme.txt

 this is not a readme file.
-no, this is a readme file.
+yes, this is a readme file.